ValeryTyumen/Skoltech-NLA-OPT-Project/README.md

 4. Implementing quality metrics (perplexity, sparsity, interpetability, coherence) and hold-out testing.
 As Lempitsky said, we should choose one metric as the main one to compare different models.
 I feel like coherence might be the choice, correct me if I'm wrong.

+5. Setting up several models each using a subclass of regularizers.
+Training and evaluating their quality.

-5. Plotting and visual evaluation of topics.
+6. Plotting and visual evaluation of models.

-6. Final report, presentation. **Marina** wanted to prepare a report.
+7. Final report, presentation. **Marina** wanted to prepare a report.